codefresh-io/docs.codefresh.io/_docs/installation/gitops/runtime-architecture.md

 ### Application Change Revision Controller

 The Application Change Revision (ACR) Controller is a Codefresh-specific component integrated into Argo CD.
-Its primary function is to identify and display the exact revision associated with an application change that triggered a promotion or deployment.
+Its primary function is to identify and display the exact revision associated with an application change that triggered a promotion or deployment in monorepo environments.

 In monorepo environments where multiple applications share a single repository, the ACR Controller:

-* Pinpoints depoloyment-specific changes for applications
-  Detects and associates the precise revision responsible for triggering a promotion or deployment of a specific application.
+* Detects and associates the precise revision responsible for triggering a promotion or deployment of a specific application.

-* Enables relevant notifications
-  Ensures that notifications are scoped to the application that was actually modified, preventing unnecessary notifications for other applications within the same repository, improving clarity and reducing noise.
+* Ensures that notifications are scoped to the application that was actually modified, preventing unnecessary notifications for other applications within the same repository, improving clarity and reducing noise.

 >**NOTE**
   The ACR Controller is supported from Runtime version 0.13.0 and higher.